 If one of the failed Local SMSs is an EDR LSMS, the NPAC SMS issues the M-DELETE to the failed EDR Local SMS for SV1.
 The EDR Local SMS will revert back to using the routing information in the number pool block object for the TN in the subscription version.
+For the XML interface,SVDD – SvDeleteDownload.

 If one of the failed Local SMSs is a non-EDR LSMS, the NPAC SMS sends out an M-CREATE on the subscription version SV3 to the failed non-EDR Local SMSs that are accepting downloads for the NPA-NXX of subscription Version SV3.
 If the M-CREATE is for multiple subscription versions, a scoped and filtered operation will be sent.
 The SV3 created on the non-EDR Local SMS systems contains the default block routing information and has a LNP type of “pool”.

 If a request was sent, the EDR Local SMS responds to the M-DELETE.
+For the XML interface,DNLR – DownloadReply.

 If a request was sent, the non-EDR Local SMS responds to the M-CREATE.